SimulatedGREG/electron-vue/docs/en/renderer-process.md

 ##### Notice

-When using `vue-router`, refrain from using [**HTML5 History Mode**](http://router.vuejs.org/en/essentials/history-mode.html).
-This mode is strictly meant for serving files over the `http` protocol and does not work properly with the `file` protocol that electron serves files with.
-The default `hash` mode is what you will need.
+When using `vue-router`, do not use [**HTML5 History Mode**](http://router.vuejs.org/en/essentials/history-mode.html).
+This mode is strictly meant for serving files over the `http` protocol and does not work properly with the `file` protocol that electron serves files with in production builds.
+The default `hash` mode is just what we need.

 ### vuex modules